-For signs and symptoms of COVID-19 please refer to the update on guidance for testing issued April 15, 2020.
+For signs and symptoms of COVID-19 please refer to the COVID-19 Reference Document for Symptoms issued May 14, 2020 or as amended.

 Complications from COVID-19 can include serious conditions, like pneumonia or kidney failure, and in some cases, death.